tos-network/emo/docs/implement-api-bindings.md

 # IPFS API Implementation Doc

-This short document aims to give a quick guide to anyone implementing API bindings for IPFS implementations-- in particular kubo.
+This short document aims to give a quick guide to anyone implementing API bindings for IPFS implementations-- in particular emo.

 Sections:
 - IPFS Types